 edit: Etsy has removed Promoted Listings in favor of Etsy Ads.
 Here’s how I’m getting around the insane costs of Google ads.

-Meve Vintage is just cruising on being a year old on both Etsy and eBay and I’m happy to say that in that short period of time, we’ve almost broken through to the top 10% of Etsy sellers.
+Meve Vintage is just cruising on being a year old on both Etsy and eBay.
+I’m happy to say that in that short period of time, we’ve almost broken through to the top 10% of Etsy sellers.

-Getting to that level wasn’t easy, but there were some ways to skip ahead of the line: better SEO and utilizing Etsy’s Promoted Listings feature.
+Getting to that level wasn’t easy, but there were some ways to skip ahead of the line.
+That is better SEO and utilizing Etsy’s Promoted Listings feature.

 However, the fees for promoted listings on Etsy have more than paid for themselves: